AmitKazado/social_trip/README.md

 # social_trip

-Social Trip is an app made for people who wish to manage a group of traveler, or those who wish to participate in one.
+Social Trip is an app made for people who wish to manage a group of travelers, or those who wish to participate in one.
+Social Trip is meant to be simple and easy for use for everyone.

-This app was made as a final project of my computer science degree.
+Social Trip was made as a final project of my computer science degree.

-Social Trip contains two types of user: a Manager and a Traveler.
+Front end was made with Flutter and Dart, using sdk ">=2.2.0 <3.0.0".
+Back end was made with Firebase (Auth controllers.services, Cloud Firestore).

+The app can be compiled and run on iOS and Android devices (ran mine through Android Studio).